Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

 Restart Android studio.

 After restart the Nativer Admin plugin will be activated in the right pane providing a step by step instruction.
-There is no commitment from your side until you launch your app with the Nativer SDK in a public appstore.
+(There is no commitment from your side until you launch your app with the Nativer SDK in a public appstore.)

 ![](./doc/images/4_register_new_account_2.png)

-You need to register yourself once, and each app you want to enroll.
-The wizard guide you through the registration and the SDK integration process of the current project.
 After successful registration and resource upload - the backend service generates 70+ language resource files for your app.

 Testing the integration
 ------------